winningproduct/learn-portal/content/1-explore/07-megatrend-analysis.md

 ---
 title: "Megatrend Analysis"
 metaTitle: "Megatrend Analysis | WP"
-metaDescription: "Megatrends represent potential behavioral or attitude changes over the course of time in your consumers/users.
-Megatrend analysis answers the question “What is happening? at a macro level"
+metaDescription: "Megatrends represent potential behavioral or attitudinal changes over the course of time in your consumers/users.
+Megatrend analysis answers the question “What is happening? at a macro level."
 published: true
 metaTags:
   - Explore